-BCAL's risk policy and risk register is to be reviewed by the Board of Directors annually to coincide with the preparation and lodgement of the Company's Annual Report.
-The first review will be undertaken in the financial year ending 30 June 2022.
+BCAL's risk policy and risk register is to be reviewed by the Board of Directors annually.
+The risk policy and risk register have been reviewed by the Board during the year.

 - 7.3 A listed entity should disclose: - (a) If it has an internal audit function, how the function is structured and what role it performs; or - (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.